iotaledger/iota-wiki/internal/participate/the-community/discord.md

 **IOTA PROJECTS**

-Here are the dedicated discussion and development channels for all IOTA projects from the client libraries to the permanode or identity and smart contracts.
+Here are the dedicated discussion and development channels for all IOTA projects, from the client libraries to the permanode or identity and smart contracts.
 Developers and builders are invited to share their ideas and find answers for IOTA building blocks.

 **IOTA FOUNDATION TEAMS**

-Categories and channels which are dedicated to the communication with and between IOTA Foundation developers.
+Includes categories and channels dedicated to the communication with and between IOTA Foundation developers.

 **BEE TEAM**

-Bee is a framework for IOTA nodes, clients and applications in Rust.
+Bee is a framework for IOTA nodes, clients, and applications in Rust.
 The Bee team meets here.

 **COMMUNITY DEVELOPMENT**

-These channels are dedicated to the developers in our ecosystem with a list of programming language specific channels, community activities and development like the Comnet or the NFT-marketplace.
+These channels are dedicated to the developers and builders in our ecosystem with a list of programming language-specific channels, community activities, and development like the Comnet or the NFT-marketplace.

 **IOTA IMPACT**

-In the channels from this category we discuss initiatives that have impact on the IOTA ecosystem like digital-assets, diversity, market adoption or social impact.
+In the channels from this category, we discuss initiatives that have an impact on the IOTA ecosystem, like digital assets, diversity, market adoption, or social impact.

 **IOTA EXPERIENCE TEAMS**

 Here are the channels of the IOTA X-Teams: a group of dedicated community members that work together with members of the IOTA Foundation throughout different stages of development.
 [Learn more about the IOTA X-Teams](https://blog.iota.org/iota-experience-team-the-first-year-recap/) and join the initiatives.

+## IOTA Discord custom commands

+The IOTA discord server uses the [Dyno-bot](https://dyno.gg/).
+This bot is a beneficial tool to manage discord servers.
+Besides essential functions for the admins of the server, it hosts the ability to execute custom commands for every user.
+We have enabled several commands to display pre-configured messages containing answers to the discord's most asked questions.

+A custom command message can be initiated by using the `!` sign directly followed by the `command text.`

+Here is the list of currently availeable commands:

+- `!banhammered`
+- `!becomemod`
+- `!bep`
+- `!chart`
+- `!dags`
+- `!exchange`
+- `!explain_sybilattack`
+- `!explain_consensus`
+- `!faq`
+- `!firefly-funds`
+- `!finding-balance`
+- `!houserules`
+- `!invitelink`
+- `!iotaseed`
+- `!ledger-usb`
+- `!marketcap`
+- `!mana`
+- `!migration-steps`
+- `!migration`
+- `!rules`
+- `!seed`
+- `!shilling-rules`
+- `!spec`
+- `!specrules`
+- `!supply`
+- `!theway`
+- `!trinity-migration`
+- `!warn-scam`
+- `!welcome`
+- `!welcome-xteam`
+- `!whitepaper`
+- `!withdrawal`
+- `!zerofunds`

 <br/>